burtscher/LC-framework/README.md

 ## Notes

-LC currently supports inputs of up to 2 GB in size.
+The March 2025 release of LC is not compatible with the files produced by earlier releases because the new release supports file sizes above 2 GB.

 LC currently only works on little-endian systems.